Who is future MSC chief Christoph Heusgen? | DW | 18.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Heusgen is considered one of Germany's most experienced and respected diplomats.
-Although he was late to formally serve as ambassador, he has been politically active at the European level and in the United States, though never in Africa, Asia, or Latin America.
+Although he was late to serve formally as an ambassador, he has been politically active at the European level and in the United States, though never in Africa, Asia or Latin America.

 Heusgen, a member of the Christian Democratic Union (CDU), became active in foreign policy posts early in his career.
 From 1993 to 1997, he was deputy head of the minister's office for the then German Foreign Minister Klaus Kinkel.
 From 1999 to 2005, he headed the Brussels office and political staff of Javier Solana, then High Representative for the EU's Common Foreign and Security Policy.